Dental Bridge: Types, Benefits, and Disadvantages

 A dental bridge is a type of fixed prosthesis that we use to replace one or several dental elements together that are absent from the mouth.
 Particularly, this covers the zone that’s missing teeth with artificial crowns that adhere to the healthy teeth that the person still has.

 Now, so the dental bridge stays attached to its neighboring dental pieces, they should be carved beforehand.
 This means that the teeth have to be filed so that the structure can be cemented on them accordingly.
 This, therefore, means that the patient can’t remove the prosthesis as it has been fixed in the mouth.

-With this type of rehabilitation, the patient is able to recuperate functions that they may have lost along with one or more teeth.
+With this type of rehabilitation, the patient can recuperate functions that they may have lost along with one or more teeth.
 Among those, we find esthetics, obstruction, the ability to chew, the shape of the face, speech, and pronunciation.